At the University of Maine at Farmington, our professors are first and foremost teachers, and many are nationally-recognized experts in their fields.

 - Assistant Professor of Anthropology Gaelyn Aguilar

-- Associate Professor of Political Science Linda Beck
+- Professor of Political Science Linda Beck

 - Associate Professor of Biology Chris Brinegar